gagantalreja/gagantalreja/README.md

 ### Hi there, I'm Gagan  👋
-## I am a Full Stack Developer
+## I am a Infrastructure Developer

 - 🔭 I’m currently working as an Software Engineer, Infrastructure at [Schrödinger](https://schrodinger.com).
-- 🌱 I’m currently learning everything :p
-- 🥅 2020 Goals: To complete AWS specialization.
-- ⚡ Fun fact: I love to write poetry.
+- 🌱 At present, I'm engaged in the design and deployment of scalable infrastructure on Google Cloud Platform, utilizing Terraform and Kubernetes to effectively manage resources and applications.
+- 📚 My favourite author is [Vinod Kumar Shukla](https://hindwi.org/poets/vinod-kumar-shukla)
+- ✍️ You can read my poems [on Instagram](https://www.instagram.com/stories/highlights/18021263095827297).
+If you want to read my blog, follow me on [Substack](https://gagantalreja.substack.com/)
+- 📫 You can find me on [Instagram](https://www.instagram.com/gagantalreja/), [X](https://twitter.com/gagan_talreja) and [LinkedIn](https://www.linkedin.com/in/gagantalreja/)

 ### Languages and Tools